meganwlin/twitterDataVis/README.md

 # twitterDataVis
+This project won the UIUC HackThis 2020 Data Science Challenge!

 Creating word clouds for various twitter users and separate word clouds for their tweets about specific topics.

 The twitter data was gathered using a tool called Vicinitas which can be accessed at: https://www.vicinitas.io/free-tools/download-user-tweets